hull/hull-js/README.md

  * @name Component Name
  * @param {String} optionName Optional/Required.
 Option description
  * @action {achieve} Achieve the achievement with the entered secret
+ * @datasource {activities} The activity stream that will be displayed.
  * @example <div data-hull-component="login/button@hull"></div>>
  */
 ```